How to Slay the Day - Your Complete Bridesmaid Checklist

 √ Dancing Shoes (to change into) - I can only withstand my heels long enough for photos and the ceremony.
 After that, it's time to change into dancing shoes.
 Be prepared and avoid being the barefoot girl on the dance floor.
 Try these foldable flats which are inexpensive, comfortable and cute!

-√ Getting Ready Shirt - Bring a wide neck t-shirt or a button down shirt so your hair and makeup do not get messed up when you change into your dress.
+√ Getting Ready Shirt - Bring a wide neck t-shirt or a button-down shirt so your hair and makeup do not get messed up when you change into your dress.

-√ Gift - While I wish I could tell you that your presence is present enough, unfortunately, all that pre-wedding spending and your amazing friendship does not does not relieve you from wedding gift duties.
+√ Gift - While I wish I could tell you that your presence is present enough, unfortunately, all that pre-wedding spending and your amazing friendship does not relieve you from wedding gift duties.

 √ Directions to the Venue - Everyone will be looking to you to know where and when to be at the venue.
 Make sure you're prepared by having the address and directions memorized or saved in your phone.